dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 #### Steven - 04 July 17
 Luc,

 I'd have to see some conceptual code to see what your design is.
 To me however, cross-cutting concerns are not work flow.
 Work flow is about business-related concerns, while authorization, validation and execution are technical concerns.
-On top of that, having factories for commands and builders for workflows seems like am overkill and a lot of extra complexity.
+On top of that, having factories for commands and builders for workflows seems like an overkill and a lot of extra complexity.

 But again, without some actual code, it's pretty hard to argue about this.
 If you create a new question with some code [here](https://github.com/dotnetjunkie/solidservices/issues/new), we could discuss this a bit more.